kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 ## How do I construct a module?

-A Module is Snakemake workflow that conforms to [Snakemake's best-practise workflow layout](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
+A Module is a Snakemake workflow that conforms to [Snakemake's best-practise workflow layout](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).

 In addition, the following parameters are configured and provided by GRAPEVNE,